raufer/beautiful-jekyll/img/ml-serving/2019-28-02-machine-learning-serving-patterns.markdown

 - read a batch of the data, e.g. one month;
 - extract relevant features from the data;
 - uses one or more models to score data offline;
-- writes the results back to storage;
+- writes the results back to strorage;

 Notes that this might require some integration work if model wasn't trained via `Spark API`, as the libraries with the relevant `APIs` to load the model into memory must be available on every node;

 This pipeline exposes the model inference results as additional columns that can be posteriorly consumed by other applications;
-The deployment of the batch pipeline must also be supported by orchestration logic (5) to trigger the execution of the pipeline with the right configurations.
+The deployment of the batch pipeline must also be supported by orchestraton logic (5) to trigger the execution of the pipeline with the right configutations.

 ### Final Comments

 Having to support more than one pattern has some disadvantages:

-- The observation/monitoring capability to measures things like *data drift* or *prediction bias* might need to be replicated in both the online and the offline cases, which can sometimes involve duplicated work;
+- The observation/monitoring capability to measures things like *data drift* or *prediciton bias* might need to be replicated in both the online and the offline cases, which can sometimes involve duplicated work;
 - The same can be said with regards to model interpretability / explainability;

 ---